kamn/StarBurst/README.md

 It is based as a javascript plugin so it is fairly simple to use.

-Currently you need to include the star.png in the same directory as the StarBurst.js or specify where to get it
+Currently you jsut need to include the style.css

 Options